The 86 Season 2 release date has been confirmed to be on October 2, 2021, the Fall 2021 anime season.

 Composers Hiroyuki Sawano (Aldnoah.Zero, Blue Exorcist, Guilty Crown, Kill la Kill, Kanaberi of the Iron Fortress, The Seven Deadly Sins, No Guns Life, Promare, Re:Creators, Attack On Titan) and Kohta Yamamoto (Kingdom, The Seven Deadly Sins, Attack On Titan Season 4) created the music.

-The 86 Season 2 OP (opening) and ED (ending) theme music hasn’t been announced yet.
+The 86 Season 2 OP (opening) “Kyoukaisen” will be performed by amazarashi, while the ED (ending) theme music “Alchemilla” will be performed by Regal Lily.

-For the first cour, the 86 OP was “3-pun 29-byou” by hitorie.
-Part 1 has had multiple ED songs, including “Avid” and “Hands Up To The Sky”, which were both performed and created by composer/singer SawanoHiroyuki[nZk].
-The 86 Part 2 OP and ED haven’t been announced yet.
+For the first season, the 86 OP was “3-pun 29-byou” by hitorie.
+Season 1 has had multiple ED songs, including “Avid” and “Hands Up To The Sky”, which were both performed and created by composer/singer SawanoHiroyuki[nZk].

-- Updated June 19, 2021: Added 86 Part 2 rumor and the official announcement of the special edition episode.
+- Updated June 19, 2021: Added 86 Season 2 rumor and the official announcement of the special edition episode.

 - Updated May 27, 2021: Added 86 dub release date.

 - Updated May 26, 2021: Added potential number of episodes for 86 Season 2.